-For those who grew up in an agriculture environment, understanding where food comes from (fruits, vegetables, meat, nuts, etc.) is an easy concept, however, for those growing up urban, that understanding can stop at the local grocery store.
+For those who grew up in an agricultural environment, understanding where food comes from (fruits, vegetables, meat, nuts, etc.) is an easy concept, however, for those growing up in urban, that understanding can stop at the local grocery store.
 Regardless of our different backgrounds, learning about our food source should become a priority in our steps to establishing and maintaining a healthy lifestyle.
 Path To The Plate provides an unbiased examination of agriculture, the foods we eat, and the connection to our health in an effort to make informed decisions.
 Start by checking out these articles!

 Consumers can be confused by all the labels and marketing in the grocery store, but the Texas A&M AgriLife Extension Service is rolling out a new program aimed at clearing the picture.

 Good things come in small packages, especially when it comes to blueberries!
 These little balls of energy may be small, but they deliver a BIG dose of nutrients.
 Discover more about blueberries by clicking the link below.

 Other than being a popular commodity in Texas, spinach has many nutritional benefits, including its high vitamin and mineral counts, caloric density, and its contributions to heart health.
 Click the ‘Going Green’ link to learn more about this nutritious vegetable.